absyinka/MIVA_COS_201_C_Assessment/README.md

 **Step 5**: Save your work
 - Choose option 10 (Save to file)
-- Enter filename: test.txt
+- If no file exists, the `students.txt` file is created and the record(s) in the memory is added to it

 **Step 6**: Check the file
-- Open test.txt in any text editor
+- Open `students.txt` in any text editor
 - See your data saved!

 ---